tasada038/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- 水中ロボット/Underwater Robot
+- Underwater Robot
-- 生物模倣型ロボット/Bio-inspired Robot
+- Biomimetics Robot
-- ファクトリーオートメーション/Factory Automation
+- Factory Automation
-- ラボラトリーオートメーション/Laboratory automation
+- Laboratory automation
+- Software Update

 # Education to show in About widget
 education: